webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Master-Identifier.md

 ---
 aliases:
 - Master Identifier
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ENABLER
+- Ability/Cost/0
-  -
+- Ability/Tier/Low
-type:
-  -
+- Ability/Categories/Task
 ---

-### Master Identifier
+## Master Identifier
 You are trained in identifying the function of any kind of device.
 Enabler.